Mmesek/mdiscord/README.md

 # mDiscord
 [![Open in Visual Studio Code](https://open.vscode.dev/badges/open-in-vscode.svg)](https://open.vscode.dev/Mmesek/mdiscord)

-Simple statically typed (relatively) Discord API Wrapper
+Simple typehinted (relatively) Discord API Wrapper with type casting.

 `Models` & `Endpoints` are generated from documentation with a script therefore they should *in theory* provide 100% of coverage.
 Mapping is mostly 1:1 (With few additional convenience methods in `types.py`) between docs and code.